 As children get older, their protection from infant immunizations can wear off.
 They can also be at risk of new diseases.

 As children get older, the protection from infant immunizations can wear off.
-Children can also be at risk of new diseases as they enter their pre-teen and teen years.
+Children can be at risk of new diseases as they enter kindergarten and in their pre-teen and teen years.

 Free routine vaccinations